 LoanSTAR Revolving Loan Program

-In Texas, the LoanSTAR Revolving Loan Program offers cities and other public sector entities low-interest financing for energy and water efficiency upgrades and performance contracting in their facilities.
+In Texas, the LoanSTAR Revolving Loan Program offers cities and other public sector entities low-interest financing for energy and water efficiency upgrades and performance contracting their facilities.

 The LoanSTAR program is administered by the State Energy Conservation Office (SECO).
 Since its inception, the program has funded over 290 loans and achieved cumulative energy cost savings of $571 million for participating facilities.
 The measures installed through LoanSTAR funding have prevented the release of over 15,801 tons of nitrogen oxide, 5.5 million tons of carbon dioxide, and 11,795 tons of sulfur dioxide into the atmosphere.